Spatel1217/test-webpage/README.md

 # test-webpage
-A demo personal webpage using only pure HTML and CSS.
+A personal webpage made by me to showcase me.